Considering Form in Tolerance Stack-Up

 In this Question Line video, Jason reviews a submitted drawing, explaining the difference between flatness and parallelism, and gives options on how to tolerance the drawing based on what is critical to the design.

-In this Question Line video, Jason compares flatness directly applied to a surface associated with a feature of size against flatness applied to a feature of size.
+In this Question Line video, Jason compares flatness applied to a feature of size with flatness applied to a surface.

 In this Question Line video, Jason explains how to calculate the flatness tolerance of a surface for a given example based on the size tolerances and Rule #1.